Coursework and Related Requirements

 2. Required Coursework (didactic: 25 hours; total hours: 30)

-- Electives – at least 4 elective courses that total to a minimum of 8 credit hours
+- Electives – at least 4 elective courses that total to a minimum of 8 credit hours2

-- Seminar PHCEU 7890 – 1 cr in the semester only when presenting full research seminar
+- Seminar PHCEU 7890 – 1 cr in semesters when presenting a full research seminar

 - PHCEU 7031 “Lipid Based Drug Delivery” (0.5 cr) when offered